LuRsT/hr/README.md

 * https://github.com/jaredsohn/hr
 * https://github.com/euangoddard/hr.py

-NOTE: Do send me a pull request if you made another implementation of `hr` in another language to add it to the list.
+NOTE: Do send me a pull request if you've made another implementation of `hr` in another language to add it to the list.